Karate Belt Order Shotokan

 2. Nidan (2nd Degree Black Belt): With Nidan, the practitioner enhances technical precision and mental focus, embodying the deeper principles of karate philosophy.

-3. Sandan (3rd Degree Black Belt): Sandan is an important leadership level, where practitioners may take on roles as instructors, helping to guide and mentor others in their journey.
+3. Sandan (3rd Degree Black Belt): Sandan is an important leadership level, where Karateka take on the Sensei title, helping to guide and mentor others in their journey.

 4. Yondan (4th Degree Black Belt): Yondan is a rank of mastery.
 The practitioner displays profound skill, and training focuses on advanced kata and sparring applications.